 Ventricular Fibrillation Medication

 Some drugs control heart rhythm (antiarrhythmics).
-And used for emergency or long-term ventricular fibrillation treatment.
+And they are used for emergency or long-term ventricular fibrillation treatment.
 Doctors prescribe medications to prevent heartbeat if the heart is at risk of ventricular fibrillation or sudden cardiac death.

 Ventricular Fibrillation Prevention